sjkim2357/data_science/README.md

-# Sung's data science project repository
+# Sung's data science and analytics repository

 ## _Introduction_
 - This repository includes various data science projects written in Python, R, and CSS.